-This the mark of the beast can be administered as part of a mass vaccination program of the population.
+The mark of the beast could now be administered as part of a mass vaccination program of the population.
 Within 30 days of beginning, the company will have produced enough single-dose syringes to chip/vaccinate the entire population of the United States.

 - Rev 13:16 | And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads:

 - Rev 13:17 | And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.

 Prophecy that was once thought too time consuming or impossible, “suddenly” appears to be a reality.

 Whether health officials are running a scheduled vaccination program or an urgent pandemic response campaign, they can make better decisions if they know when and where each injection occurs.